Special Educational Needs and Disabilities at Greenvale Primary School

 What provision does Greenvale Primary School offer?

 We have a range of provision in place to meet the varying needs of our pupils.
-For a full overview of the educational and pastoral provision in place for children at Greenvale Primary School, please click here where you will find the details in the SEND Information Report September 2020
+For a full overview of the educational and pastoral provision in place for children at Greenvale Primary School, please see our SEND Information Report where you will find full details.

 What if I don't think there is an improvement?